-Those of us who have Christian family often refer to our unbelief as the elephant in the room.
-Polly and I last attended church in November 2008.
-For a time, Polly’s mom would ask her to attend church with her when they were here visiting, but after being rebuffed several times, she stopped asking.
-As long time readers know, when I decided that I was no longer a Christian, I sent a letter to some of my friends, family, and former parishioners.
+Those of us who have Christian families often refer to our “unbelief” as the elephant in the room.
+My wife, Polly, and I last attended church in November 2008.
+For a time, Polly’s mom would ask Poll to attend church with her when they were here visiting, but after being rebuffed several times, she stopped asking.
+As long-time readers know, when I decided that I was no longer a Christian, I sent a letter to several hundred of my friends, family, and former parishioners.
 This letter caused quite a stir, resulting in a personal visit from a pastor friend and emails and letters from colleagues in the ministry and people who once called me pastor.
 Several churches held prayer meetings specifically to pray for me, hoping their concerted prayer would cause God to bring me back into the fold.
-Several pastors took to the pulpit and preached sermons about Bruce Gerencser, the pastor turned atheist. (sermon by Ralph Wingate Jr. and sermons by Jose Maldonado) What’s interesting in all of this is that our family didn’t say a word to either Polly or me.
-One man, an evangelist, did attempt talk to me, but he was told to stop doing so by one of the older preachers in the family.
-While we’ve certainly heard gossip about this or that behind-the-back discussion about us, and we were told that the family patriarch, a 75-year-old retired preacher, planned to straighten me out, not one family member has sat down and had an honest and open discussion with either of us.
-Our deconversion and my outspokenness concerning Evangelicalism and atheism is a huge pink elephant that everyone can see, but no one acknowledges.
+Several pastors took to the pulpit and preached sermons about Bruce Gerencser, the pastor turned atheist (sermon by Ralph Wingate Jr. and sermons by Jose Maldonado).
+What’s interesting in all of this is that our family didn’t say a word to either Polly or me.
+One man, an IFB evangelist, did attempt to talk to me, but he was told to stop doing so by one of the older preachers in the family.
+While we’ve certainly heard gossip about this or that behind-the-back discussion about us, and we were told that the family patriarch planned to straighten me out, (please see (The Family Patriarch is Dead: My Life With James Dennis) not one family member has sat down and had an honest and open discussion with either of us.
+Our deconversion and my outspokenness concerning Evangelicalism and atheism is a huge rainbow-colored elephant that everyone can see, but no one acknowledges.
 While I know that some family members regularly read this blog, no one has engaged in any sort of discussion with us about why we left the ministry, deconverted, and are now happy HBO-watching, wine-drinking unbelievers.

 Some atheists take a different approach when discussing their deconversion with family and friends.
-Two weeks ago, I watched Chicago PD, a procedural program about an élite force of detectives in the Chicago police department.
+Several years ago, I watched Chicago PD, a procedural program about an élite force of detectives in the Chicago police department.
 One of the detectives, Erin Lindsay, played by actress Sophia Bush, is struggling with family and addiction problems.
 She seeks out the help of a counselor named Dr. Charles, played by actor Oliver Platt.
 Dr. Charles asks Detective Lindsay, how do you get the elephant out of the room?
-Lindsay had no answer for the question.
+Lindsay had no answer to the question.
 Dr. Charles replied, one piece at a time.
 Instead of taking the approach I detailed in the previous paragraph, some atheists take Dr. Charles’s advice and begin dismantling the elephant one piece at a time.
 While this approach certainly results in less stress, it can take quite some time.
-The atheist has to be willing to leave some issues on the table to be discussed another day.
-Not everyone can do this, preferring to get every issue out in the open so it can discussed.
+Atheists have to be willing to leave some issues on the table to be discussed another day.
+Not everyone can do this, preferring to get every issue out in the open so it can be discussed.
 Once this is done, there’s no need for any further discussion.

-I’ve had uncounted new atheists and agnostics write me about how best to handle their Christian spouses, children, parents, extended family, or friends.
+I’ve had countless new atheists and agnostics write me about how best to handle their Christian spouses, children, parents, extended family, or friends.
 I never tell them that they should do this or that.
 Every person must carefully examine his or her life and the connections each has with others before deciding how to proceed.
 While every atheist certainly wants the elephant out of the room, there are different ways to accomplish it.
 I wrote about this in the post titled, Count the Cost Before You Say I am an Atheist.
 Acting rashly or in a fit of anger can have catastrophic consequences.
 Once a person decides to talk with Christian family and friends about their deconversion, there’s no going back.
 Once a person utters out loud, I am an atheist, what happens next is out of their control.
 I know of married people whose spouses divorced them over their deconversion.
-Some people have had their family excommunicate them, refusing to allow them in their homes until they come to their senses.
-Others receive email, phone calls, and Facebook comments from family and friends about their deconversion.
-Often these statements are barbed with anger and hurt.
-More than a few atheists have been forced to unfriend Christian family and friends on Facebook.
+Some people have had their families excommunicate them, refusing to allow them in their homes until they come to their senses.
+Others receive emails, phone calls, and social media comments from family and friends about their deconversion.
+Often these statements are barbed with outrage, anger, and hurt.
+More than a few atheists have been forced to unfriend Christian family members and friends on Facebook.
 Sadly, more than a few times, something I’ve written has been posted to an atheist’s Facebook wall, and it has resulted in the newly minted atheist being attacked by offended Christians.
-I know a few atheists who would love to be friends with me on Facebook, but they can’t because of how their Christian family and friends would respond to our friendship.

 I’d love to hear from readers about how they handled the elephant in the room.
 Please share your thoughts in the comment section.